shanurwan/StashMock/README.md

 # Fintech DevOps Platform Demo

 A cloud-native fintech platform simulation showcasing end-to-end DevOps practices using free-tier and local tooling.
+This project is meant solely for learning purpose.
+For this reason

 ---